 - Find all permuted rows of a given row in a matrix

-- Find duplicate rows in a binary matrix
+- Count rows in a matrix that consist of same element

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.